Jonne/jonne.github.io/_posts/2019-12-18-how-to-test-your-commerce-plugins.md

 <!--more-->

 For a while I've been struggling to find a way to test custom Sitecore Commerce Engine plugins.
-One option would be to test agains any custom blocks or pipelines directly and fake any dependencies such as other pipelines.
-This turns out to be not that trivial and there are also other dependencies that you need to fake like the `CommerceContext`.
-As a result the tests didn't look pretty and you are still just testing a small part of the functionality.
+One option would be to test against any custom blocks or pipelines directly and fake any dependencies such as other pipelines.
+This turns out to be not that trivial and there are other dependencies that you need to fake like the `CommerceContext`.
+As a result the tests don't look pretty and you are still just testing a small part of the functionality.
 With ASP.net core it got possible to run [integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1) in memory using a TestServer.
 At Aviva Solutions we have been successfully using this on other projects and I really wanted to be able to use this for Sitecore Commerce projects as well.
 What I wanted to do is to run the commerce engine in memory and then swap out the database related pipeline blocks by blocks that persist in memory, so I wouldn't need to setup a database.

 ![In memory test server](/assets/images/test-commerce-engine/overview.jpg)